izacus/nothing_here/source/_posts/2014-04-26-apache-solr-webcamp-talk-slides-and-links.markdown

  - My Work
 ---

-This week, on april 26th, I gave a talk about Solr basics on [WebCamp Ljubljana][10].
+This week, on april 26th, I [gave a talk about Solr basics][11] on [WebCamp Ljubljana][10].
 Here I'm listing the slides, tips and the relevant links for anyone starting up with Solr.

 <br />